-First off, attic installations are among my least favorite applications from a serviceability, system longevity and a laundry list of other items.
-Here in Florida, it’s just a bad idea due to the high humidity and temperature in a vented attic and the condensation issues that can and usually does occur on the equipment.
+First off, attic installations are among my least favorite applications from the standpoints of serviceability, system longevity, and a laundry list of other items.
+Here in Florida, it's just a bad idea due to the high humidity and temperature in a vented attic and the condensation issues that can and usually do occur on the equipment.

 Besides all of this, the IMC (International Mechanical Code) 2015 edition has some specific code requirements related to attic installation that you should be aware of.
-The IMC isn’t the “law of the land” and the final say on codes comes down the AHJ (authority having jurisdiction ) in your area, but in general the IMC is the basis for most local codes.
+The IMC isn't the “law of the land,” and the final say on codes comes down to the AHJ (authority having jurisdiction) in your area, but in general, the IMC is the basis for most local codes.

 IMC 306.3 (2015) Appliances in Attics